 New symptoms that require treatment for pink eye by your NYC doctor as soon as possible include:

 Pink eye symptoms in children are generally similar to those in adults, however, their severity can differ.
 Children may be more likely to rub their eyes, causing additional irritation.
 Plus, they may be fussy or express their pain more directly.
-When considering pink eye treatment for kids, it’s important to first see a pediatric eye doctor like you find at NYC-based Eye Physicians who is familiar with children’s issues and offers the best pink eye treatment for kids.
+When considering pink eye treatment for kids, it’s important to first see a pediatric eye doctor like you find at NYC-based Eye Physicians who is familiar with children’s issues and offers the best conjunctivitis treatment for kids.

 Identifying the causes of conjunctivitis is extremely important to develop the best conjunctivitis treatments.